-Digital marketing is a field which is developing constantly.
+Digital marketing is a field that is constantly developing.
 In fact, for the first time ever, expenditures for digital marketing in the US have surpassed that of marketing for TV, or any other form for that matter.
 Businesses are starting to realize that everyone is online these days, especially on social media, and that digital marketing is the perfect vehicle for them to reach out to their customers.
-However, the problem with digital marketing, despite its effectiveness, is that it’s very hard to predict what’s going to be next big thing since marketing trends come and go pretty rapidly.
+However, the problem with digital marketing, despite its effectiveness, is that it’s very hard to predict what’s going to be the next big thing since marketing trends come and go pretty rapidly.

 Customers are no longer interested in mediocre content, traditional ads, and generic visuals.
 They are looking for a more personal experience, and they seek out brands which can provide them with that. – says Francisco Saylor, who is Head of Marketing for Careers Booster.